ROGER GARWOOD : PHOTOJOURNALIST & REPORTER TRAVELING SLOWLY, TREADING GENTLY

 In partnership with Trish Ainslie he published several books which deal with traditional Australian lifestyles.
 His work is in the collections of The National Library, The Australian National Gallery, The National Gallery of Victoria, The Art Gallery of Western Australia, The State Library of Western Australia and private collections.

-Influences on his life stems from Somerset Maugham, Graham, Orwell.
+Influences on his life stems from Somerset Maugham, Graham Greene , George Orwell.
 And others, in particular reading 'The Autobiography of a Super Tramp' by W H Davies.
-He now to travel light, taking photographs and recording life as a flâneur.
+He now travels light, recording life as a free range flâneur.

 He is a Fellow of the Art Gallery of Western Australia.